cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 ```

-\subsubsection*{Hints}
-\begin{itemize}
+### Hints

-\item If you are having trouble getting started, use \texttt{helloworld.c} as a starting point.
+- If you are having trouble getting started, use \texttt{helloworld.c} as a starting point.
-\item You will need to keep track of what header files are needed for implementing the five functions (these can be found by visiting their man pages).
+- You will need to keep track of what header files are needed for implementing the five functions (these can be found by visiting their man pages).
-\item Remember that your module lives in \emph{kernel space} but some arguments of our functions point to buffers in \emph{user space}.
+- Remember that your module lives in \emph{kernel space} but some arguments of our functions point to buffers in \emph{user space}.
 Check your notes to figure out how to get around this.
-\item Since we are implementing \texttt{llseek}, you will also need to keep track of the \emph{present position} in the buffer.
+- Since we are implementing \texttt{llseek}, you will also need to keep track of the \emph{present position} in the buffer.
 You might find the \texttt{loff\_t} \texttt{f\_pos} field of the \texttt{file* filp}  struct useful for keeping track of this information.
 It represents the current reading or writing position. \texttt{loff\_t} is a 64-bit value on all platforms
 (\texttt{long long} in gcc terminology).
 The driver can read this value if it needs to know
 the current position in the file (i.e., your buffer). \texttt{read} and \texttt{write}
 should update the position using the pointer they receive as the last argument
 instead of acting on \texttt{filp->f\_pos} directly.
 The one exception to this rule is in the
 \texttt{llseek} method, the purpose of which is to change the file position.

- \href{https://docs.huihoo.com/doxygen/linux/kernel/3.7/structfile.html}{Click here} for more info about the \texttt{file} struct (even though the rest of its fields aren't that useful for our assignment).
+ - For more info on the `file` struct, visit https://docs.huihoo.com/doxygen/linux/kernel/3.7/structfile.html (even though most fields will not be used for our assignment).

-\end{itemize}
 \subsection{Testing}

 We can do some ``quick and dirty" testing by doing I/O redirection in the terminal as follows: